it-innovation/EXPERImonitor/README.md

 Documentation
 -------------

-The primary source of EXPERImonitor documentation can be found in the ['doc' folder](./doc/manual_source/index.rst).
-This documentation is written in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF.
+The primary source of EXPERImonitor documentation can be found in the ['doc' folder](./doc/manual_source/index.rst) or online at [docs.experimedia.eu](http://docs.experimedia.eu/EXPERImonitor/).
+The documentation is written in RST format; readers have a choice of generating a printable version in a variety of formats including HTML and PDF.
 Your distribution may have [pre-built documentation](./doc/manual/html) or you can build it yourself following the [instructions provided](./doc/README.txt).

-[Javadoc for the source code](./doc/javaDoc) is included.
+[Javadoc for the source code](./doc/javaDoc) is included in packaged distributions (or from the maven repository).
 In addition to this, supplementary READMEs relating to EXPERImonitor client development can be found in the ['samples' folder](./samples).

-###Building with Vagrant
+### Building with Vagrant

 [Vagrant](http://vagrantup.com) along with a suitable virtual machine system (such as Oracle VirtualBox) can be used to simply build and deploy the EXPERImonitor and all its dependencies including a RabbitMQ server.
 This is particularly useful for development and testing.